LGBTQ+ Addiction Treatment

 The trauma informed care approach works to help patients and care providers learn how to respond to the effects of trauma to treat it and prevent it from worsening.

-Avoid Re-traumatization
+Avoid Re-Traumatization

 During treatment care providers should ensure that they avoid re-traumatization.
 Learning about patients and how trauma has affected them can help make the treatment process a better experience.